FiLo++: Zero-/Few-Shot Anomaly Detection by Fused Fine-Grained Descriptions and Deformable Localization: Experiments

 \subsection{Implementation Details}

-We employ the publicly available CLIP-L/14@336px model as the backbone, freezing the parameters of both the CLIP text encoder and image encoder.
+We employ the CLIP-L/14@336px model as the backbone, freezing the parameters of both the CLIP text encoder and image encoder.
 Training is conducted on either the MVTec-AD or VisA dataset, while zero-shot and few-shot testing is performed on the other dataset.
+For the experiments on medical datasets, we utilize the model weights trained on the MVTec-AD dataset to evaluate generalization capability.
 For intermediate layer patch features, we utilize the features from the 6th, 12th, 18th, and 24th layers of the CLIP image encoder.
 Starting from the 7th layer, we simultaneously leverage the outputs of QKV Attention and V-V Attention, where the output of QKV Attention is aligned with text features through a simple linear layer, and the output of V-V Attention is input into the MDCI module for multi-scale and multi-shape deep interaction with text features.
-During training, input images are resized to a resolution of $518 \times 518$ and the model parameters are optimized for 15 epochs using the AdamW optimizer~\cite{loshchilov2017decoupled}.
+During training, input images are resized to a resolution of $518 \times 518$ and the model parameters are optimized for 15 epochs using the AdamW~\cite{loshchilov2017decoupled} optimizer.
 The learning rate for the learnable text vectors is set to 1e-3, while the learning rate for the MDCI module is set to 1e-4.
 Subsequently, we train the adapter for 5 epochs with a learning rate of 1e-5.
 Additionally, due to the varying number of fine-grained anomaly descriptions across object categories, training is conducted with a batch size of 1.
 Following previous methods~\cite{you2022unified, zhou2023anomalyclip}, a Gaussian filter with $\sigma=4$ is applied during testing to obtain smoother anomaly score maps.
-We use the GPT-4o model in our paper and the prompt that we use is: \textit{``Based on your knowledge, what anomalies might occur on [class name]?"}
+We use the GPT-4o model in our paper and the prompt that we use is: \textit{``Based on your knowledge, what anomalies might occur on [class name]?"}.
+All experiments are conducted on a NVIDIA RTX A6000 GPU with 48GB memory.